!Call Now! Button Tablet

 Are There Any Risks to Anesthesia?

+While no medical procedure is completely without risk, modern veterinary anesthesia is extremely reliable and safe for pets.
+Since it serves as a way to allow veterinarians to perform procedures that otherwise couldn’t be done, it’s also very necessary.
 Many veterinarians and veterinary technicians are specially trained and certified in anesthesia procedures.
 Ask your Marietta veterinarian if there is a specialist in your area, and don’t be afraid to ask further questions about the procedure and how it will affect your pet.